rudionrails/yell/README.md

 require 'yell'

 # create a logger named 'mylog' that logs to stdout
-Yell['mylog'] = Yell.new :stdout
+Yell.new :stdout, :name => 'mylog'

 # later in the code, you can get the logger back
 Yell['mylog']
 ```

-There is no need to define outputters separately and you don't hane to taint
+There is no need to define outputters separately and you don't have to taint
 you global namespace with Yell's subclasses.